-- A. Removing native vegetation listed on the Portland Plant List is not allowed; - B. Excavating, filling or grading within a wetland is not allowed; - C. Excavation, fill or grading is allowed below the ordinary high water mark of the Columbia River or Oregon Slough when all of the following are met: - 1.
+- A. Removing native vegetation listed on the Portland Plant List is not allowed; - B. Excavating, filling or grading within a wetland is not allowed; - C. Excavation, fill or grading is allowed below elevation 17 NGVD along the Columbia River or Oregon Slough when all of the following are met: - 1.
 The final slope after grading is 20 percent or less (20 percent slope represents a rise to run ratio equal to 1:5); - 2.
 Rock armoring is not used except as allowed for outfalls under 33.595.480; and - 3.
-Large wood and bioengineered structures are placed on the bank below the Ordinary High Water Mark to stabilize the bank. - D. Disturbance areas must be replanted to achieve 90 percent vegetative cover within one year, except within sandy beach areas, or areas located below the ordinary high water mark of Columbia River or Oregon Slough;
+Large wood and bioengineered structures are placed on the bank below elevation 17 feet NGVD to stabilize the bank. - D. Disturbance areas must be replanted to achieve 90 percent vegetative cover within one year, except within sandy beach areas, or areas located below the elevation 17 feet NGVD along the Columbia River or Oregon Slough;